juwan-dev/To-do-list/README.md

-# Created a To-do List
+# To-do List
-creation of a simple to-do list using HTML, CSS, and Javascript.
+creation of a simple to-do list using HTML, CSS, and JavaScript.